mseaman26/Portfolio-page-showcasing-web-developement-coding-skills-by-Mike-Seaman/README.md

     </main>
 ```

+- I left a "TODO:" comment and installed the TODO highlighter extension
 - I used a reset.css file.
 I simply took one from one of our activities, figuring this was good practice

 - I split up the css styling into two separate files.
 This is another method that left me uncertain as to weather or not I was using best practice, but again, it got the results I intended